tboudreaux/NewtonGroupFortranLesson/demoCode/README.md

 	This demo shows how to split code betweem multiple files and then compile them together.

-## NamelistFiles:
-	A lot of Fortran code will make use of what are called Namelist Files.
-Think of these like configuration files which store values for variables that can be read in by the program.
-This demo shows a basic version of that.

 ## OrderOfOperations:
 	The order of operations in Fortran is what you would expect; however, a good thing is always to proove that to oneself.
 THis demo does that.